kunalnagar/kunalnagar.in/_posts/2019-12-14-setup-docker-jekyll-dev-environment.md

 ---
 layout: post
-title:  "Setup a Jekyll development environment with Docker"
+title: 'Setup a Jekyll development environment with Docker'
 date: 2019-12-14
-description: "Learn how to setup a Jekyll development environment using Docker"
+description: 'Learn how to setup a Jekyll development environment using Docker'
 permalink: /blog/setup-docker-jekyll-dev-environment/
 ---